seananderson/metafolio/inst/ms/ms.md

 where $R_{j(t)}$ is the number of returning salmon at generation $t$ whose natal stream was stream $j$.
 The subscript $k$ represents a stream ID and $n$ the number of populations.
 The denominator is a normalizing constant to ensure the desired fraction of fish stray.
-See Figure \ref{f:stray} for an example straying matrix.

 Our simulation did not account for the homogenization of diversity due to straying.
 For example, all salmon in one population maintained the same